thunder/drupal-testing/README.md

 Builds the drupal installation with drupal project, adds all dependencies from the module and calls composer install.

 ### install
-Installs drupal with the minimal profile, as required by simpletest module.
-Enables simpletest module
+Installs drupal with the minimal profile or the one that has been configured.

 ### start_web_server
 Starts a webserver pointing to the installed drupal.